darkwaterio/bob/README.md

 - hardware - contains three directories
   - stl contains the 3D printed parts files
   - svg contains the laser cutting files - you may need to alter the outside widths of circles based on the kerf of your cutter
-  - pcb contains the eagle files for the power board and the processing board.
-The processing board is designed for use with the Spark Core.
-Some tweaks may be needed for the Spark Photon but you *should* be able to use the same board.
+  - pcb contains the eagle files for the required PCBs.
+  -
-- firmware - contains the firmware for the demonstration version of Bob, this accepts commands over the Spark / Bob cloud and performs functions based on that (flashing lights / diving for x seconds) - it doesn't contain depth based functionality (other than reporting) as the tank we used was only a meter deep :)
+- firmware - contains the firmware for the particular version of Bob - Mk1 and Mk2 use Spark / Particle processors, Future versions are Arduino.
+-
 ##Preliminary Bill of Materials

 https://docs.google.com/spreadsheets/d/1KixPCNF-eNdthVP5A6QqYoAs1JIhs3zF5F2K2lznduw/edit?usp=sharing